 Nina D. Boyajian was listed in Global Data Review's “40 Under 40 2018” and was profiled by the publication.
 The list recognizes individuals around the world representing the best of the upcoming generation of data lawyers.

 Greenberg Traurig was recognized for its Mergers & Acquisitions Practice in the Southern California region in the 2018 edition of IFLR1000 United States, a guide to the leading financial and corporate law firms.

 Mark D. Kemple and Ashley M. Farrell Pickett were mentioned in a Law360 article titled "KFC Wage Suit Kept Out Of State Court For Now By 9th Circ."
-Click here to read the full article (subscription).
+Click here to read the full article, "KFC Wage Suit Kept Out Of State Court For Now By 9th Circ." (subscription).

 Barbara A. Jones was named a "2018 Cryptocurrency, Blockchain, and FinTech Trailblazer" by The National Law Journal and featured in a profile by the publication.

 Charles S. Birenbaum was named among the Nation’s 100 Most Powerful Employment Attorneys by Lawdragon’s Human Resource Executive.

 Susan L. Heller, Gretchen A. Ramos, and Elizabeth Valentina were featured in a Bloomberg Law Big Law Business article titled “Greenberg Traurig Hires Show More Gender Diversity in Tech.”